chFleschutz/ai-for-games/README.md

 # AI for Games

-This repository contains exercise code developed as part of the "AI for Games - Advanced Topics" course, displaying practical implementations of AI algorithms in game development scenarios.
+This repository contains example implementations for several AI algorithms used in game development scenarios.
-The Algorithms are visualized using the Qt-Framework.
+The algorithms are visualized using the Qt-Framework.

 Currently featured Topics are: